Principal Administrative Analyst (1824): Multiple Positions for COVID Command Center

 The names of the candidates whose education and experience most closely match the duties of the job will be forwarded to the respective department hiring manager for consideration.

-This job will close at any time.
+This job will close soon.
 Please apply soon if you are interested.

 All City and County of San Francisco employees are designated Disaster Service Workers through state and local law (California Government Code Section 3100-3109).
 Employment with the City requires the affirmation of a loyalty oath to this effect.
 Employees are required to complete all Disaster Service Worker-related training as assigned, and to return to work as ordered in the event of an emergency.